Canon 1D Mark IV vs Sony RX100

 One feature that is present on the 1D Mark IV, but is missing on the RX100 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the RX100 uses SDXC or Memory Stick PRO Duo cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the RX100 uses SDXC or Memory Stick PRO Duo cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the RX100 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Sony Cyber-shot DSC-RX100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.